JianyuanZhong/flexive/README.md

 The repository contains two main components:

-1. **FlexiVe Training**: Code for training the flexible verification model using GRPO (Generative Reward Policy Optimization)
+1. **FlexiVe Training**: Code for training the flexible verification model using GRPO
 2. **Solve-Detect-Verify Pipeline**: Implementation of our efficient inference-time scaling framework

 ## Training the Verification Model